memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

   -- -DCONF_FILE=prj_release.conf
 ```

 For the normal build using `prj.conf`, the hardening tool displays a table of all symbols whose current values do not match the recommended, secure configuration value.
-E.g., at the time of writing this is the output for the normal build in my demo application:
+E.g., at the time of writing, this is the output for the normal build in my demo application:

 ```
 -- west build: running target hardenconfig